AbinavRavi/AbinavRavi.github.io/_posts/2021-02-11-Apache_beam.markdown

 categories: Engineering
 ---

-I have been thinking of collaborating on an open source project part of [Openmined](https://github.com/OpenMined) to build differential privacy pipelines and this blog is an exploration into the Apache beam python SDK and what I learn with minimal examples.
+I have been given an opportunity of collaborating on an open source project part of [Openmined](https://github.com/OpenMined) to build differential privacy pipelines on beam and this blog is an exploration into the Apache beam python SDK and what I learn with minimal examples.
 I will try to document most of my learnings in this blog post.

 **Disclaimer**: I am entirely new to the field of Data engineering and ETL pipelines, So this post may not contain any comparisons to previous packages.